austinjp/expo-monorepo/README.md

 packages/device/ios
 ```

-These folder are **ignored** by Git using the `.gitignore` file in the project root.
-Remove them from that file if you want these folders to be added to your project.
+The contents of these folders are **ignored** by Git using the `.gitignore` files in those directories.

 ## Trouble-shooting